bolejko/SzekeresPy/README.md

 ## Installation
-To compile the code open, navigate to the folder with the above files and run from the file `compile_single` or `compile_openmp` (for openMP)
+To compile the code, navigate to the folder with the above files and run the terminal commands listed either in the file `compile_single` or `compile_openmp` (for openMP)

 ## Running the code